-- Disclosure 308-1 New suppliers that were screened using environmental criteria by reporting the percentage of new suppliers that were screened using environmental criteria. - Disclosure 308-2 Negative environmental impacts in the supply chain and actions taken by reporting:
+- Disclosure 308-1 New suppliers that were screened using environmental criteria by reporting the percentage of new suppliers that were screened using environmental criteria. - Disclosure 308-2 Negative environmental impacts in the supply chain and actions taken by reporting: - Number of suppliers assessed for environmental impacts. - Number of suppliers identified as having significant actual and potential negative environmental impacts.

-- Number of suppliers assessed for environmental impacts. - Number of suppliers identified as having significant actual and potential negative environmental impacts. - Significant actual and potential negative environmental impacts identified in the supply chain. - The percentage of suppliers identified as having significant actual and potential negative. - Environmental impacts with which improvements were agreed upon as a result of assessment. - The percentage of suppliers identified as having significant actual and potential negative environmental impact. - Impacts with which relationships were terminated as a result of assessment, and why.
+- Significant actual and potential negative environmental impacts identified in the supply chain. - Environmental impacts with which improvements were agreed upon as a result of assessment. - The percentage of suppliers identified as having significant actual and potential negative environmental impact. - Impacts with which relationships were terminated as a result of assessment, and why.